Arthur Foulkes

-Sir Arthur Alexander Foulkes, ON, GCMG (born 11 May 1928) is a politician who was the ninth governor-general of the Bahamas from 2010 to 2014.
+Sir Arthur Alexander Foulkes, ON, GCMG (born 11 May 1928) is a Bahamian politician who was the ninth governor-general of the Bahamas from 2010 to 2014.

 Foulkes was elected to the House of Assembly in 1967 and served in the government of Lynden Pindling as Minister of Communications and Minister of Tourism.
 In 1971, he was co-founder of the Free National Movement, and he was appointed to the Senate in 1972 and 1977 before returning to the House of Assembly in 1982.

 Early life

 Foulkes, a native of the Bahamas, was born on the island of Inagua in Matthew Town on 11 May 1928.
 His parents were Dr. William and Mrs. Julie (née Maisonneuve) Foulkes.
 Foulkes is married to the former Joan Eleanor Bullard of Nassau.

 Career

 Newspaper career

 Foulkes started his working life as a newspaper linotype operator, first at the Nassau Guardian, then at the competing Tribune newspaper.
 He became a reporter for Tribunes editor Sir Étienne Dupuch, rising to become News Editor of Tribune.
 From 1962 to 1967, Foulkes was founding editor of Bahamian Times, the official paper of the Progressive Liberal Party, backing the campaign for majority rule, and later a columnist for Nassau Guardian and Tribune.